TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Go to  [http://www.uniprot.org/uniprot/Q16877](http://www.uniprot.org/uniprot/Q16877) .
 Quickly scan the page.
 And see what kind of information uniprot has available and to what kind of databases it cross references.

 At the top of the page click on format and select “fasta (canonical)”.
-Copy all the text, i.e. the sequence and the fasta header. (see https://en.wikipedia.org/wiki/FASTA_format if you want to know what fasta header is / means)
+Copy all the text, i.e. the sequence and the fasta header. (see [https://en.wikipedia.org/wiki/FASTA_format](https://en.wikipedia.org/wiki/FASTA_format) if you want to know what a fasta header is / means)

-Open a text editor on your local laptop (e.g. textedit, notepad++) and copy and paste the protein sequence of Q16877 in your text file.
+Open a text editor on your local laptop (e.g. textedit, notepad++) , and copy the protein sequence of Q16877 into a text file.
 Save the protein sequence as a text file named “query.txt”.
 Then use `scp` to copy the text file to your gemini folder where we are doing these exercises.

 Check how your file looks on gemini by typing e.g. `more query.txt`, or `less query.txt`.

 Now we are going to run blast with the human 6-phosphofructo-2-kinase / fructose-2,6-bisphosphatase  as a starting point.
-We are going to do this via `blastp -query query.txt -db ./proteomes1.fa > tmp.out`
+We are going to do this via `blastp -query query.txt -db ~/data_bb3bcg20/Block2/COOI/proteomes1.fa > tmp.out`
 Look at the output, using (for example e.g. more tmp.out or less tmp.out or via the cocalc explorer).
 Proteins starting with HSAP are human.
 ATHA is a plant, CELE is worm, DMEL is fly, SCER is baker’s yeast, SPOM is fission yeast.
 > ## Exercise: How many hits with E-value < 1e-10 do you see in human, plant, worm and fly?
 >